 - 1. Precise location information, including area, geographic coordinates, aerial photographic and USGS topo or Google map figures. - 2.
 Description of the environment in terms of land use, extent of development, disturbance. - 3.
 A narrative, i.e., written as paragraphs, not a list (that comes later) description of the various plant communities and zones within them.
 Examples of the plant communities might be roadside, wooded area, streambank.
 Examples of the zones might be ground cover, shrub layer, canopy. - 4.
-Species list.
+Annotated Species list.
 This must be sorted (i.e., in order) first by MAJOR PLANT GROUP (bryophytes, pteridophytes, gymnosperms, flowering plants; then ALPHABETICALLY BY FAMILY, and finally; ALPHABETICALLY BY SPECIES.
 Species must include both scientific name (including author) and common name.
 Also mention the plant's growth form, whether it is native or introduced, and, if native, its "coefficient of conservatism" from the 2004 OEPA Floristic Quality Assessment Inventory (see details about that on the course companion web site).
-Finally, indicate the plant's status at your site in terms of commonness, and habitat.
+Finally, indicate the plant's status at your site in terms of commonness, and habitat and, for at least half (20 species) of the entries, add some interesting natural history information such as importance to wildlife, medicinal uses, etc.